Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Evaluation

 The results are shown in Fig.~\ref{fig:ER}.
 We first discuss the results for the synthetic data.
 For non-Bayesian models, higher-order models outperformed the corresponding lower-order models.
-The rank of transcription accuracy approximately matches with the rank of cross entropy in Table \ref{tab:CrossEntropy}.
+The rank of the transcription accuracy approximately matches the rank of the cross entropy in Table \ref{tab:CrossEntropy}.
 The Bayesian models without modification models had significantly lower error rates than the corresponding non-Bayesian models.
 The effect of the Bayesian extension was often larger than that of increasing the order of the models.
 For example, MetMM0B outperformed MetMM1 and MetMM1B outperformed MetMM2.
-As for the effects of the modification models, incorporating note divisions decreased the error rate for all model types, incorporating onset shifts did so only for the metrical MM, and incorporating both operations was no more effective than incorporating only note divisions for all model types.
-These results show that incorporation of modification models can often improve the transcription results but not significantly.
+Regarding the effects of the modification models, incorporating note divisions decreased the error rate for all model types, incorporating onset shifts did so only for the metrical MM, and incorporating both operations was no more effective than incorporating only note divisions for all model types.
+These results show that the incorporation of modification models can often improve the transcription results but not significantly.

-For the comparison among different model types, the metrical MMs consistently outperformed the corresponding note value MMs in most cases.
+Comparing the different model types, the metrical MMs consistently outperformed the corresponding note value MMs in most cases.
 The accuracies of PatMM0 and PatMM1 were close to that of MetMM2, and the effect of the Bayesian extension was larger for the metrical MMs.
 The best model in terms of accuracy was MetMM2B.

-For the real data, most Bayesian models again outperformed the corresponding non-Bayesian models significantly.
+For the real data, most Bayesian models again significantly outperformed the corresponding non-Bayesian models.
 Incorporating the modification models was effective for some cases, but there were also cases where the error rates increased.
 We should notice that the error rates seem to saturate around $2.0\%$ and many models remain within the range of statistical fluctuation.
-Particularly, the differences in the error rates between MetMM1 and MetMM2 and between MetMM1B and MetMM2B are much smaller than the case with the synthetic data.
-This fact also makes it difficult to clearly identify the best models; MetMM2B again had the lowest error rate but many other models had similar error rates.
-The note value MMs were consistently worse than the corresponding the metrical MMs.
+Particularly, the differences in the error rates between MetMM1 and MetMM2 and between MetMM1B and MetMM2B are much smaller than the cases with the synthetic data.
+This fact also makes it difficult to clearly identify the best models.
+MetMM2B again had the lowest error rate, but many other models had similar error rates.
+The note value MMs were consistently worse than the corresponding metrical MMs.